zygos/wd-material/material/3-frameworks/1-spa/3-spa.md

-Part 3: Single Page Applications
+Part 3: Single-Page Applications

 # Part Description

-In this section, we will delve into the world of Single Page Applications (SPA) using Vue 3.
-We will explore the component-based architecture, the reactivity model, and Vue directives, all while building a basic application.
+In this section, we will delve into the world of Single-Page Applications (SPA) using Vue 3.
+We will explore the component-based architecture, the reactivity model, and Vue directives while building a basic application.

 # Key learning topics & resources for this part

-## Single Page Applications (SPAs)
+## Single-Page Applications (SPAs)

-A **Single Page Application** (SPA) is a web application that loads a single HTML page and dynamically updates that page based on the user's interaction with the application.
+A **Single-Page Application** (SPA) is a web application that loads a single HTML page and dynamically updates that page based on the user's interaction with the application.
 SPAs depend on JavaScript to render the page content and manage user interactions.

-// MUST: updated sentence:
-For frameworks like Vue and React, SPAs are one of the main methods for building applications.
+For frameworks like Vue and React, SPAs are one of the primary methods for building applications.
 It is primarily used for highly interactive applications that require frequent UI updates.

 ## Vue Documentation (2 hours)

-Begin by opening the following link and spend some time exploring the **Essentials part** of the [Vue documentation](https://vuejs.org/guide/essentials/application.html).
+Begin by opening the following link and exploring the **Essentials part** of the [Vue documentation](https://vuejs.org/guide/essentials/application.html).
 In particular:

 - Template Syntax
 - Reactivity Fundamentals.
 We would also recommend watching this short [ref and reactive comparison](https://www.youtube.com/watch?v=OaUpEyz4zxs)